The Hidden Scale Of Human Modification

 How many people are comfortable with tweaking technology like injections and pills rather than writing,

-Rewriting the actual coding?
+Rewriting the actual coding,

-Let's say so like genetics versus peptides.
+So like genetics versus peptides,

 You know,